 top of page

-Anti-Zionist Jewish Students Begin ‘Liberation Sukkah’ for a Planned Seven Days on Math Lawn
+Anti-Zionist Jewish students begin ‘Liberation Sukkah’ for a planned seven days on Math Lawn

 On Wednesday evening, a group of Columbia anti-Zionist Jewish students built a sukkah on Columbia’s Math Lawn for the Jewish holiday Sukkot.